 Overwhelmed by your “to-do” list?
 Learn four smart strategies for prioritizing tasks so you can get more done with less effort and master time management.
 By FINSYNC Ever wish there were about five more hours in the workday?
 We know the feeling.
 As a small business owner, learning to manage your time effectively can help you minimize your efforts and maximize your results.
 As author Tony Morgan said, “You get to decide where your time goes.
 You can either spend it moving forward, or you can spend it putting out fires.
 You decide.
 And if you don’t decide, others will decide for you.”
 Ready to tackle that endless “to-do” list?
 Learning to prioritize tasks is the first step to effective time management.
 Using a proven strategy to help you prioritize will allow you to make the most of your time — and knock out that list once and for all.
 In the training course Time Management for a Small Business, the SBA introduces four different ways to tackle prioritization: the Pareto Principal, the ABC System, the Eisenhower Method and the POSEC Method.
 Trust us, these “methods” sound more daunting than they actually are.
 Here, we give you the basics of each approach so you can choose the strategy that works best for you and your business.

-80/20 RuleMost of us know the Pareto Principal as the 80/20 rule.
+80/20 RuleMost of us know the Pareto Principle as the 80/20 rule.
 The idea behind this rule is that 20 percent of your time and effort will produce 80 percent of your results.
 Just as 80 percent of your customers likely represent 20 percent of your revenue.
 Say your goal is $100,000 in sales.
 Around 20 percent of the time and effort you spend to achieve this goal will likely result in $80,000 in sales.
 The remaining 80 percent of your time?
 That’ll only get you the final $20,000 to reach your goal.
 So how can this idea of unequal distribution help you manage your time more effectively?
 Your job is to identify the tasks that produce the best results.
 Then bump those tasks to the top of your to-do list and tackle them first to get the most bang for your limited-time buck.
+FINSYNC’s suite of software tools can help you free up precious time to get back to growing your business.

 ABC SystemAs a small business owner who juggles a variety of responsibilities, you need to make sure that the most important tasks get done first.
 The ABC method is a simple way to prioritize your to-do list in order to accomplish just that.
 Go down your to-do list and label each task A, B or C. “A” rankings are reserved for your most urgent tasks, “Bs” are slightly less pressing and “Cs” are your least important to-dos.
 Once every task has a letter, prioritize subtasks for each major item with numbers (1, 2, 3 …).
 You’ll complete task A-1 first, followed by A-2 and so on until you get to the Bs.
 This straightforward method helps you get organized quickly and leaves you with a road map that can make an overwhelming to-do list look much more manageable.
 As every small business owner knows all too well, things can change quickly, so you may need to re-prioritize in order to adjust to outside factors.